UniquePython/asm2.0/README.md

 asm2.0 is under active development.
 Some things you might reasonably expect are not implemented yet:

-* **`move` only supports an immediate-to-register form.**
-  Register-to-register moves (`move eax to ebx;`) and moving into a numeric literal are not supported — the source must be a number and the destination must be a register.
+* **`move` only supports immediate-to-register and register-to-register forms.** The destination must always be a register — moving into a numeric literal is not supported, and there is no addressing of memory yet (no `[eax]`-style operands), so nothing can be loaded from or stored to memory.
 * **Immediates for `move` are capped at 32 bits** (`0` to `4294967295`), even though integer literals themselves can be as large as 64 bits elsewhere in the language.